Sushant1244/ElectroCart-E-commerce/README.md

-# 🚀 ElectroCart — Modern E‑commerce Demo
+# 🚀 ElectroCart — Modern E‑commerce Website

 ElectroCart is a full-stack demo e‑commerce application built to showcase a compact, resilient storefront UI and a minimal API for product data and uploads.